johnchrishays/WashingtonDC_EconomicBaseAnalysis/README.txt

 3) BASED ON ANALYSIS: Present recommendations for workforce development strategies for the urban poor in this city.

 Deliverable: Working alone or in a group of up to three students, write up of findings, analysis and key recommendations.
-Paper 7-10 pages